NEFSC/READ-SSB-Lee-project-templates/README.md

 1. Sample code for using R to call stata.
 1. Little bits of code from my ACE price project, in case it's useful.

+# Prelude
+Look on my code, ye Mighty, and despair!

 # Overview and Folder structure

 This is mostly borrowed from the world bank's EDB. https://dimewiki.worldbank.org/wiki/Stata_Coding_Practices